Services we offer

 - Science fiction and fantasy meets 6:30 to 8 pm the fourth Thursday of the month.
 They do not meet in November and December.

 Members of the groups select their titles by consensus.
 The library provides copies of the selected titles a month in advance.

 For more information, contact the Reference Desk at (920) 322-3930 or email@example.com.

 Book Club Kits contain 10 copies of the same book and discussion questions.
 They can be borrowed for up to 60 days.
 Anyone with a library account in good standing can borrow up to two kits at a time.
 Kits can be reserved, too, through the standard holds system.
 They cannot be renewed.
-For a list of the kits available through the Fond du Lac Public Library, enter the words Book Club Kit in the catalog search field or view the list of titles here.
+For a list of the kits available through the Fond du Lac Public Library, enter the words Book Club Kit in the catalog search field or view the list here.